KartikeySriv/Learning-github/README.md

 # Learning-github
-crated a repository for learning git hub
+creted a repository for learning git hub